merwebattal-hue/movies-sql-api-html/README.md

 # Movie App

-A Python movie application that:
+This project is a Python application that:

 - Fetches movie data from the OMDb API
 - Stores movies in a SQLite database
-- Provides a CLI interface
+- Allows managing movies via CLI
-- Generates a website displaying movie posters
+- Generates a website showing movie posters

+## Features

+- Add movies automatically using OMDb API
+- Store movies in a SQL database
+- Generate a movie website
+- Simple command line interface

-## Tech Stack
+## Technologies

 - Python
 - SQLite / SQLAlchemy
 - OMDb API